wagdav/thewagner.net/content/2013-06-26-Led-and-button.rst

 .. image:: |static|/images/pi/photo_led_button_1.jpg
     :width: 49%
+    :alt: Led and button
 .. image:: |static|/images/pi/photo_led_button_2.jpg
     :width: 49%
+    :alt: Led and button

 I needed to cut open up my fancy `cardboard case`_ :-( to gain access to the GPIO ports on the Pi.
 I may design a new case in the future, one that allows